How the Fund Works

 Application Process - There will be two primary pathways for referrals to the Fund.

-Partner referrals - These are applications coming in from specific, named partner organizations that have been previously approved by the Fund board.
+Partner Referrals - These are applications coming in from specific, named partner organizations that have been previously approved by the Fund board.

-If you are a representative of a community-based or faith-based organization serving East Boston affected residents and want to partner with the fund, please submit a contact form.
 Approved partnering organizations are working directly with people who have lost wages due to detainment or deportation.
+The Fund will prioritize aid to directly affected individuals who are referred by approved partners.

+If you are a representative of a community-based or faith-based organization serving East Boston affected residents and want to partner with the Fund, please submit a contact form or email us directly.